uit-metabarcoding/DUFA/DUFA_COLR/readme.txt

 This is the list of files you need to download and copy into your taxo dir:

-Reference database un COI Leray fragments in fasta format :
+Reference database of sequences of COI Leray fragments in fasta format :
 1.- DUFA_COLR_YYYYMMDD.fasta (Current version: 20210723)

 Taxonomy database from NCBI with local taxids added with obitaxonomy (Current version:: 20210720):